shubh-sharma19/shubh-sharma19/README.md

 <b> About Me: </b>
 - 🌱 I’m currently learning everything 😎🤣😵
-- 👯 cpp and java are my favourite but learning doesn't stop here
+- 👯 java and c++ are my favourite but learning doesn't stop here
 - 🥅 2022 Goals: Contribute to Open Source projects and learn a lot of stuff
 - ⚡ Fun fact: I am a Music producer, and sometimes a Gamer